AOT-Technologies/forms-flow-ai/deployment/docker/README.md

 # FormsFlow.AI

-This page elaborates how to install the overall solution using docker.
+This page elaborates how to setup the overall solution using docker.

 ## Table of Content